przulj-lab/przulj-lab.github.io/index.md

 ---
 ---
-## **Integrative Computational Network Biology Lab** is a leading research group in computational biology and network science applied to multi-omics precision medicine and therapeutics.
+## **Integrative Computational Network Biology Lab**, led by Prof. Przulj, is a leading research group in multi-omics data fusion and network science applied to precision medicine and precision therapeutics.

 {% include section.html %}